Week

 Shrimp

-Most shrimp cook in as little as 3 minutes - when they're pink, opaque and begin
+in as little as 3 minutes - when they're pink,

 They

-properly boil shrimp, place a pound of shrimp in a quart of rapidly boiling water
+place a pound of shrimp in a quart of rapidly

 Once

-process.
-(Do not let them cool in the cooking liquid.
-They will continue to cook
+let them cool in the cooking liquid.
+They will

 Week of August 10, 2003